VanshSh/core_java_learning_by_telusko/README.md

 - In thread safe implementation is not required => HashMap
 - If thread safe implementation required => HashTable
 - Remainign:  Comparator vs Comparable =>>>>>>>>>>

+## Stream API
+- Helps you manipulate the array without affecting the original collection structure